 I am the author of the book “How to observe the stars.
 Practical guide” by publishing house AST.
 In it, I describe in a simple and understandable language the main points of amateur astronomy, namely: choosing a telescope, astronomical observations, using sky maps and caring for optical equipment.
 Also from the book you can learn about the basics of astrophotography.
 It is good book for beginners.

 I teach astronomy to children and adults in sanatoriums, schools, boarding houses, as well as individually.
 My experience in organizing massive astronomical observations is more than 20 years.
-I give lectures and give master classes at various astronomical and popular science events: Astrofest (Moscow 2017, 2018), Geek Picnic (Krasnodar 2018, 2019), Astro Festival July Planetarium (Belorechensk 2018, 2019), b (Perm 2019).
+I give lectures and give master classes at various astronomical and popular science events: Astrofest (Moscow 2013, 2017, 2018, 2021), Geek Picnic (Krasnodar 2018, 2019), Astro Festival July Planetarium (Belorechensk 2018, 2019), Yuri’s Night (Perm 2019).

 Since 2014, I have been collaborating with the Coordination Center for Social Support of Youth (KCSPM) – I give astronomical lectures and sidewalk observations in astronomy at the sanatoriums Prometey (Kabardinka), Fregat (Abrau-Durso), and at the children’s recreation camp “Premjera” (Anapa).

 The following types of lessons are possible:

 1) astronomical lectures and master classes on a wide variety of topics – the Sun, planets, the Moon, stars, constellations, navigation in the starry sky, galaxies, black holes, optics, telescopes and astrophotography and much more.

 2) practical exercises and experiments with optics (for example, making simple telescopes, experiments with diffraction and dispersion of light)